Skip to Content

 After completion of the 28-month program, the PA will be able to perform tasks of health care management presently performed by the primary care physician, thereby allowing the physician greater freedom and time for more complicated medical problems.
 The PA will act in a professional manner, practice good interpersonal and communication skills, teach and counsel effectively, organize and integrate appropriate patient data, be sensitive to the effects of illness on the patient and family, and, at all times, demonstrate an awareness of situations that require reference to the supervising physician.

 The University of Iowa's Physician Assistant Program has a student attrition rate below the national average.
 Upon graduation, the graduates have a 100% employment rate.

-Accept Applications: April (date established by CASPA)Deadline for Applications: November 1Interviews: Rolling admissions, beginning in Sepetember, continuing through December.Notification: At conclusion of interview cycle.
-Classes Begin: Third week of May.
+Accept Applications: April (date established by CASPA)Deadline for Applications: November 1Interviews: Rolling admissions, beginning in Sepetember, continuing through January.Notification: At conclusion of interview cycle.
+Classes Begin: August

 The University of Iowa prohibits discrimination in employment and in its educational programs and activities on the basis of race, national origin, color, creed, religion, sex, age, disability, veteran status, sexual orientation, gender identity, or associational preference.
 The University also affirms its commitment to providing equal opportunities and equal access to University facilities.
 For additional information on nondiscrimination policies, contact: